rolfosian/drgmissions/README.md

 - If running the clock changing scripts in a VM, make sure to turn off guest/host timesync, IE: https://www.virtualbox.org/manual/ch09.html#disabletimesync `VBoxManage setextradata VM-name "VBoxInternal/Devices/VMMDev/0/Config/GetHostTimeDisabled" 1`

 - The `.*_Run.py` python scripts will handle toggling the system automatic time sync settings on and off.
+Run the scripts using `Scrapers_Run.cmd`

 - [This lua script will fetch the current Deep Dive data and exit the game in short order](https://github.com/rolfosian/drgmissions/blob/main/mods/DeepDivesScraper/Scripts/main.lua)
-- ~~I have set a crontab entry: `59 10 * * 4 /usr/bin/wakeonlan XX:XX:XX:XX:XX:XX` on my home server to automate this. (cron of course requires adjustment if system clock is not UTC).
-It sends magic packets to wake a junker hardware tertiary machine I built out of old trash every Thursday at 10:59 which in turn runs [this script](https://github.com/rolfosian/drgmissions/blob/main/DeepDives_Run.py) via [this .bat (not the setup script but the script it generates)](https://github.com/rolfosian/drgmissions/blob/main/vm_fresh_setup.bat#L176) and Task Scheduler On event - Log: System, Source: Microsoft-Windows-Power-Troubleshooter, Event ID: 1 (On wake from sleep).
-Requires automatic logon of administrator account.
-This of course could also be done with a Virtual Machine instead.~~ Now using a Win10 Virtual Machine, and running on startup via shortcut to [Run_DeepDives.bat (not the setup script but the script it generates)](https://github.com/rolfosian/drgmissions/blob/main/vm_fresh_setup.bat#L176) in startup folder, requires automatic logon of Windows user and Steam at startup of course also.
+- Using a Win10 Virtual Machine, running on startup via shortcut to [Run_DeepDives.bat (not the setup script but the script it generates)](https://github.com/rolfosian/drgmissions/blob/main/vm_fresh_setup.bat#L176) in startup folder, requires automatic logon of Windows user and Steam launching at startup also.

 ## **Flask Service Setup**
 - [This setup script](https://github.com/rolfosian/drgmissions/blob/main/flask/setup.py) will take care of the setup of python venv.